azmenak/react-stripe-checkout/README.md

   allowRememberme={true}
   token={this.onToken}>
   <button className="myOwnButton">
-    <span>Use your own child component, which gets wrapped in a
+    Use your own child component, which gets wrapped in whatever component you pass into as "componentClass" (defaults to span)
-span</span>
   </button>
 </StripeCheckout>
 ```